Effective Employee Retention Strategy: The 3 R’s to Retaining Great Employees

 Respect

 Respect may be the most important aspect of retaining great employees.
 Respect for employees lies at the heart of every great company culture.
-Companies must respect an employee’s ideas, beliefs and hopes in all scenarios and situations.
+Companies must respect an employee’s ideas, beliefs, and hopes in all scenarios and situations.
 Every human being feels the need to be respected in their beliefs and the freedom to express themselves in the way they want.
 It is not enough to say that you respect current employees, you must show it and allow them to be themselves.
-It’s important to continue to communicate new employee’s value to the company as well.
-You’ll want to maintain a positive mindset towards your business after the recruitment process to make job satisfaction more likely.

-Respect means not only listening to talented employees’ ideas for the company but also putting those ideas to work.
 If you carefully consider feedback from employees and work with them to develop those ideas, they will feel that their ideas matter and that those ideas have made a positive contribution to the company.
 Remember to listen to both positive feedback and notes of constructive criticism.
-If employees feel like their contribution is respected, they will know that their impact at the company is larger than the work that they perform on a day-to-day basis.
-Valuing employee input goes a long way in improving employee engagement.
+This even goes for employees who have decided to move on from the company.
+Conducting exit interviews is a great way to get honest feedback.

 Recognition